piotrmurach/rspec-benchmark/README.md

 end
 ```

-Another option is to simply isolate the performance specs in separate directory.
+Another option is to simply isolate the performance specs in separate directory suc as `spec/performance/...` and add custom rake task.

 ## 3 Caveats